Need help right now?

 Depression Lies to You

-When you're depressed, your brain tells you things that aren't true.
+When you're depressed, your brain tells you things that aren't true — including that MAID is a reasonable “solution.”
 It distorts your thinking about yourself, your future, and your worth.

 What Depression Tells You: